America's Cup: Team New Zealand make changes before resuming work on the water

 • America's Cup: 'A little whoopsie' - Team New Zealand have training mishap

-The bowsprit is used to help accommodate the huge 200 square metre Code Zero sail planned for light wind conditions.
-With Team new Zealand returning to water without their bowsprit, it raises the question of whether the Code Zero sails will ultimately feature when the syndicates descend on Auckland.
+The bowsprit is used to help accommodate the huge 200sq m Code Zero sail planned for light wind conditions.
+With Team New Zealand returning to the water without their bowsprit, it raises the question of whether the Code Zero sails will ultimately feature when the syndicates descend on Auckland.

 The boat generates so much speed that the massive sail may not be needed, even at the lower end of the wind limits.

-It won't be long before the teams are in the water racing the 75-foot foiling monohulls, with the first leg fo the America's Cup World Series being held in Caligari, Italy, in April.
+It won't be long before the teams are in the water racing the 75-foot foiling monohulls, with the first leg of the America's Cup World Series being held in Cagliari, Italy, in April.

 The event in Cagliari will be the first of three World Series events, with regattas in Portsmouth and Auckland as well later this year, before Auckland plays host to the main event in 2021.